burrt/compsci-docs/_v1/overview.md

 ### CAP

-CAP theorem that states it is impossible for distributed data store to simultaneously rpovide **more than two** out of the thee guarantees:
+CAP theorem that states it is impossible for distributed data store to simultaneously provide **more than two** out of the thee guarantees:

 * Consistency
 * Availability